somewordstoolate/Quicker/Q2CRBench-3/2021 ACR RA/desc.md

 * The outcomeinfo and paperinfo folders divide these profiles into outcome-level results and study-level metadata, respectively, to facilitate targeted usage.

-Finally, the `Supplementary_Materials` folder contains `screened numerical data`, which serve as ground truth for evaluation.
+Finally, the `Supplementary_Materials` folder contains `expert-curated study screening results` and `screened numerical data`, which serve as ground truth for Quicker's evaluation.